rameshbaboov/behavioral-cloning/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.

-### Additional files used
+## Additional files used
 ### `drive.py`

 This file was modified as my model needs input in a different shape than the one provided by the simulator. so I have modified drive.py to include the same pre-processing routine that is presend in my model.

-### Are all the required files submitted
+## Are all the required files submitted
 Yes.
-I have submitted modified drive.py, model.py and model.h5 along with video
+I have submitted modified drive.py, model.py and model.h5 along with video.
+In the video, the simulator drives more than one lap without going off the road even at turns.